-Supplies: Microsoft Visual C++ Community is installed on our lab computers.
+Supplies: You must have access to a laptop or desktop where you can write programs.
+Microsoft Visual C++ Community is installed on our lab computers.
 You may install this software on a home computer for no charge.
-Be sure to register (for free) so it doesn't expire in 30 days.
+Be sure to register (for free) so it does not expire in 30 days.
 Install download from: https://visualstudio.microsoft.com/downloads/